gabrielguerrero/ngrx-traits/README.md

 }
 ```

-Now we will also need to add the FilterState interface to our ProductState
+Add the FilterState interface to the ProductState

 ```ts
 export interface ProductsState